marusoft/dms-react/README.md

-In the project directory, you can run:
+In the project directory, you can run after cloning

+### npm install

+start the application

 ### `npm start`